Interstellar object: 2017 interstellar meteor

 CNEOS 2017-03-09, a meteor with a mass of roughly 6.3 tons, burned up in the Earth's atmosphere on 9 March 2017.
 It had a high mechanical strength, leading to it being suggested as candidate by the same team proposing an interstellar origin for CNEOS 2014-01-08.

+Micrometeoroids

+In 2000, observations made with the Advanced Meteor Orbit Radar facility at University of Canterbury in New Zealand revealed the presence of a stream of particles coming from the direction of the star Beta Pictoris, which may be a dominant source of interstellar micrometeoroids in the Solar System.
+The particles in the Beta Pictoris dust stream are relatively large, with radii exceeding 20 micrometers, and their velocities suggest that they must have left the Beta Pictoris system at roughly 25 km/s.
+These particles may have been ejected from the Beta Pictoris debris disk as a result of the migration of gas giant planets within the disk and may be an indication that the Beta Pictoris system is forming an Oort cloud.
+Numerical modeling of dust ejection indicates radiation pressure may also be responsible and suggests that planets further than about 1 AU from the star cannot directly cause the dust stream.

 Hypothetical missions

 With current space technology, close visits and orbital missions are challenging due to interstellar interlopers' high speeds, though not impossible.

 The Initiative for Interstellar Studies (i4is) launched in 2017 Project Lyra to assess the feasibility of a mission to ʻOumuamua.
 Several options for sending a spacecraft to ʻOumuamua within a time-frame of 5 to 25 years were suggested.
 One option is using first a Jupiter flyby followed by a close solar flyby at 3 solar radius in order to take advantage of the Oberth effect.
 Different mission durations and velocity requirements were explored with respect to the launch date, assuming direct impulsive transfer to the intercept trajectory.

 The Comet Interceptor spacecraft by ESA and JAXA, planned to launch in 2029, will be positioned at the Sun-Earth L_{2} point to wait for a suitable long-period comet to intercept and fly by for study.
 If no suitable comet is identified during its 3-year endurance, the spacecraft could be tasked to intercept a reachable interstellar interloper at short notice.